Modeling Indications of Technology in Planetary Transit Light Curves -- Dark-side illumination: Conclusions

 These models likely do not accurately represent a realistic fleet of orbiting mirrors each adjusting its attitude to maintain a desired illumination pattern.
 We anticipate this effect is of similar scale to differences in mirror fleet geometry.
 Future work will include detailed modeling of the absorptance / transmittance of plausible mirror fleets, incorporating consideration of the optimal range of mirror orbit size and eccentricity to provide appropriate illumination, and variations of mirror angle throughout the orbit.
 A similar effort needs to be made on whether stable mirror orbits are achievable considering tidal effects of the star and radiative effects of the illumination on the thin mirrors, as well as the feasibility of propulsion systems capable of sustaining orbits under these conditions.

 \acknowledgements This research has made use of the Exoplanet Orbit Database and Exoplanet Data Explorer at \href{http://exoplanets.org}{exoplanets.org} and NASA's Astrophysics Data System.
 During this work EJK was supported in part by NASA grant NNX09AN69G and donations from the Friends of SETI@home (\href{http://setiathome.berkeley.edu}{setiathome.berkeley.edu}).
 EJK would like to thank SMS for allowing him the honor of first authorship for conceiving the original idea and describing the basic analysis technique, despite the fact that SMS executed most of the work and did most of the writing.
+Additional thanks to Jean-Paul Keulen for finding the error in our calculation of the launch cost of a mirror fleet.